 Stone fruit trees need consistently cool periods in order for their fruit to develop and ripen properly.
 These fruits—cherries in particular—are suffering from temperature fluctuations.
 When there are not enough cool nights, trees may flower at a delay and produce smaller quantities of fruit.
 These weather effects can be disastrous, as in 2012 when Michigan's cherry industry saw a 90% loss of its fruit due to a late freeze.

 As temperatures rise, wine grapes will be in higher demand, resulting in price increases.
 Due to fluctuations in temperatures and precipitation levels in Europe, Australia, North America, and South Africa, the “perfect wine grape” will be much harder to grow.
-In the next 30 years, more than 70% of Australia and California's land could become unsuitable for farming.
+In the next 30 years, more than 70% of Australia's and California's land could become unsuitable for farming.
 In these weather conditions, grapes produce more sugar, resulting in a higher alcohol content, and complications for winemakers who don't want the extra sugar or alcohol content.

 Extreme weather events often result in power outages and damage to homes.
 These power outages can result in food spoilage and contamination, which can lead to illnesses and food waste.
 Flooding and burst pipes can also lead to food contamination, should food come into contact with contaminated water.
 Make sure to prepare accordingly in the event of an extreme weather event.